vngcloud/sidecar/README.md

                 - `value`: value of label
                     - type: string
                     - require: true
+        - `script_inlines`: This is a list of command strings.
+They will excute after resource change.
+            - type: list with each element is string
 ## Frequently Asked Questions

 If you have any question or insue please contact us at [support@vngcloud.vn](mailto:support@vngcloud.vn) or create new issue.